 In one study researchers gave two groups of patients the same amount of either THC or 11-hydroxy-THC, and asked them to report on how they felt afterwards.
 When asked how high they felt, with 0 being not high at all and 10 being as high as possible.
 Those given THC rated their high as an average of 3 out of 10, while those given 11-hydroxy-THC rated it as an average of 8 out of 10.

 The researchers concluded that 11-hydroxy-THC is 2-3 times more potent than THC, which certainly means added psychoactive effects (given the research above), and could potentially extend to increased potency for physiological effects as well.
 Most users (but not all) report increased psychoactivity with cannabis edibles compared to smoking, often reporting waves of effects rolling over them intermittently for many hours after consuming.

-Unfortunately, there hasn’t been a great deal more research into the specific medicinal effects of 11-hydroxy-THC.
+Unfortunately, there hasn’t been a great deal more research into the specific medicinal benefits of 11-hydroxy-THC.
 Some studies have looked at the differences between inhaled and oral cannabis and have found differences in these two methods — differences which may or may not be related to 11-hydroxy-THC’s differences from THC.
 One noted difference is that oral cannabis takes longer to kick in and lasts longer than inhaled methods.

 In the future hopefully more studies will look at the differences between these two compounds so that we can better understand why and how one method of using cannabis might be more effective than another.